It is often said that Intermittent Fasting is not about what you eat, it is about when you eat.

 Ashley dived in at the deep end and started her 16-hour fast squeaky clean, with a normal diet during her 8 eating hours.
 Initially, for several weeks, she did not lose a pound, but encouraged by the support she received from others in the Facebook groups she joined she stuck with it, and eventually, the pounds started to fall off.

 Making such a dramatic change in your eating habits can be difficult to maintain.
-I have created an Introduction to Intermittent Fasting Retreat here in the south of France as well as a Coping with Change Cheat Sheet and Checklist to help you persevere.
+I have created an Introduction to Intermittent Fasting Retreat here in the south of France to help you persevere.

 Disclaimer: While intermittent fasting has many potential and some evidence-based research-backed benefits, it remains a controversial way of eating.
 Before you make any changes in your eating habits, discuss your plans with your doctor, especially if you are on medication.
 People who should NOT fast include those who are underweight, have eating disorders like anorexia, are pregnant or breastfeeding, and people under the age of 18.
 The content of this story is for informational purposes only and are not intended to serve as a substitute for the consultation, diagnosis and medical treatment by a qualified physician or healthcare provider.